 Burning

 'Burning' is an executable desktop narrative.
 To experience the piece, you download and launch a piece of software that begins to create & traverse folders, open websites, download files, play audio, send you emails, and more.
 It uses various internet protocols and networking techniques to trace the legacy of Filipino crewmen who work on cableships, from the 1900s to those who man the Philippine Domestic Submarine Cable Network.
-The way Burning is told exists beyond desktop cinema: it actually downloads, rearranges, and intervenes on your computer, and also allows you to exert your hand and intervene in the telling.
-This means that it is possible for Burning to eventually fail as the technologies it relies on deprecate or the images and links it draws from rot.
+The way Burning is told exists beyond desktop cinema: downloading, rearranging, and intervening on the computer, and allowing you to exert your hand and intervene in the telling.

 Image by Laura Fiorio from the performance of Every Love Song in the World at Transmediale 2026, Berlin, Germany